Our Fleet

 The purpose of the railmotor was to provide a passenger service, on branch and main lines where passenger numbers did not justify the expense of running a steam train service.
 To run a steam train, be it on a goods, mixed or passenger train, required a crew of three the driver, fireman and guard.
 The rail motor was more economical.

-The RM 76 which is our current railmotor traditionally ran the Brooloo line to Gympie providing a daily link to the town for shopping, the transportation of goods and a means for children to get to school.
+The RM76 traditionally ran the Brooloo line to Gympie providing a daily link to the town for shopping, the transportation of goods and a means for children to get to school.

 Diesel Locomotives